-The procedure is a follow-up to a decision by the judge issued on Aug.
-17 on whether the witness's testimony should be barred because the discovery of his identity is the fruit of a poisonous tree -- "extremely harsh interrogation methods" used by the CIA against Ghailani.
+Prosecutors and defense lawyers in the trial of accused U.S. Embassy bombing conspirator Ahmed Khalfan Ghailani are set to square off over a key government witness today before a New York federal judge.
+The judge is holding a hearing on whether the government can call the witness, in a follow-up to his August decision on whether the witness's testimony should be barred because the discovery of his identity is the fruit of a poisonous tree: "extremely harsh interrogation methods" that the CIA used on Ghailani.

 Witness's Role in Embassy Bombing Trial to Be Contested at Hearing

 New York Law Journal